JelleManders/DottedIntervalGraphs/README.md

 # DottedIntervalGraphs
-Partial Implementation of Dotted Interval Graphs, will include expirements
+Partial Implementation of Dotted Interval Graphs, will include experiments